 Review begins immediately.
-Apply by June 8, 2017 to ensure consideration.
+Apply by August 11, 2017 to ensure consideration

 Special Instructions to Applicants

-To apply, submit a letter of interest and CV.
+Complete applications must include a letter of interest and resume/CV.

 The Vice Provost for Academic Affairs (VPAA) resides within the Office of the Provost and Academic Affairs (OPAA) and reports to the Executive Vice Provost for Academic Affairs (EVPAA).
 The Provost is the chief academic officer for the university, responsible for the quality of instructional and research programs, the development of academic strategies and budget priorities, and faculty personnel matters.
 The EVPAA is the senior position within OPAA handling academic matters and reports to the Provost.
 The VPAA is responsible for developing and executing on processes and initiatives critical to the success of faculty at the University of Oregon.
 The VPAA works closely with the Provost, deans, faculty of all schools/colleges, the University Senate, United Academics, and other campus bodies.